Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Cost Per Click:

-• AdWords: $5.07
+• Google Ads: $5.07

 • Bing: $3.32

-AdWords cost per click was 53% higher than Bing
+Google Ads cost per click was 53% higher than Bing

 Conversions:

-• AdWords: 10
+• Google Ads: 10

 • Bing: 6

-AdWords (for this specific market) only had 4 more online leads in total (doesn’t count phone call leads).
+Google Ads (for this specific market) only had 4 more online leads in total (doesn’t count phone call leads).

 Total Invested:

-• AdWords: $1910.34
+• Google Ads: $1910.34

 • Bing: $1123.65

-Just one thing to remember from this test… the cost per lead in this campaign is higher than our usual cost per lead on PPC.
-The client wanted us to test a set of 6,000 broad match keywords that he received from a mentor… vs. our more targeted approach to PPC management.
+Just one thing to remember from this test… the cost per lead in this campaign is higher than our typical cost per lead on PPC.
+The client wanted us to test a set of 6,000 broad match keywords he received from a mentor… vs. our more targeted approach to PPC management.

 The cost per lead on that broad match keyword group is 5x higher than on our targeted group… for the same number of leads.
 But the client is ok with that higher cost per lead because his margins on deals are so high that it ensures he’s not missing any leads.